Relational electromagnetism and the electromagnetic force: The Lorentz Force

+}on the probe can be deduced from Hamilton's principle of minimal action (\textup{$\delta_{\bar{x}(t)}{\cal A}=0$}) using a virtual displacement $\delta_{\bar{x}}$ of the probe (which we indicate with subindex 2) with respect to the primary circuit producing the fields (subindex 1). \end{thm}

+For the proof, see Subsection \ref{subsec:TheProof} , Appendix \ref{sec:Proofs}.
 Lorentz considered only the case $j_{2}=0$, hence $\bar{j}_{2}=\bar{\rho}_{2}\dot{\bar{x}}$.
 Maxwell considered the general case in \citet[{[602]}][]{maxw73} but using his ``total current'' instead, consistent with his belief in the ether-based displacement current as a material current.
-However, his elaboration is based on galvanic currents, finally modifying the final result by analogy, eq.
-(C) {[}619{]}.
-The present ether-free approach differs with Lorentz' in the broader concept of current and in that the participating quantities are fully relational and describe only the interaction between probe and primary circuit.
-Unlike Maxwell, we have no use for the hypothesis of a displacement current.
+However, his elaboration is based on galvanic currents, finally modifying the final result by analogy \citet[{[619], eq.
+C}]{maxw73}.
+The present approach differs with Lorentz' in the broader concept of current and in that the participating quantities are fully relational and describe the interaction between probe and primary circuit.